francosae/CodePath-SITE-Prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[I used W3 Schools to look at the different names for CSS colors along with the W3 Schools page to center a div.]
+I used W3 Schools to look at the different names for CSS colors along with the W3 Schools page to center a div

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]